cinqict/hack-the-system-course/README.md

 Think on how you would mitigate this security vulnerability if you'd encounter it in your workplace.
 We'll discuss this at the end of the assignment.

 ### Optional
-1. What other payloads can you think of that would allow you to login?
+What other payloads can you think of that would allow you to login?
 Since you technically have full control of the query there are many!
-2. Do you see something else very wrong with this form, could we maybe do more than login with SQL Injection?

 #### Notes
-Demo how we get a list of users
+As part of the Demo/Presentation explain how we get a list of users
 - http://localhost:3000/rest/products/search?q=%27;
 - https://pwning.owasp-juice.shop/appendix/solutions.html#order-the-christmas-special-offer-of-2014

+## Lab 2: DOM XSS

+How to spot, reflected in DOM
+In Search
+`<iframe src="javascript:alert(`xss`)">`
+Figure out the code that enables this
+Danger of http://localhost:3000/#/search?q=bla (remote delivery)

+## Lab 3: Persisted XSS attack